 5. The home

 If you are at risk at home, it can be hard to find an environment to be mindful.
-Tell a teacher, ask for help, and keep on telling someone until they listen.
+Tell a teacher, speak to Ditch the Label, ask for help, and keep on telling someone until they listen.

 Learn to love yourself.
 When you practice mindfulness it will become easier to find the good in yourself.
 This will make it much harder for bullying to affect you in the long term.